 To add to that, Iceland is about as welcoming as a country gets (#2 on the world’s happiest countries list).
 An abundance of unspoiled nature, breathtaking landscapes, vibrant culture, and friendly people: there’s more than enough to see and do when you visit Iceland!

 Travelers arrive in Reykjavik, Iceland, with a sense of excitement and adventure.
-The northernmost capital in the world, Reykjavik, is the first recorded landing site of Norwegian fugitive Ingólfur Arnarson in 874 A.D.; he and his wife are recognized in the Landnáma (also known as the Landnámabók, the book of the settlement of Iceland) as the country’s first permanent settler.
+The northernmost capital in the world, Reykjavik, is the first recorded landing site of Norwegian fugitive Ingólfur Arnarson in 874 A.D.; he and his wife are recognized in the Landnáma (also known as the Landnámabók, the book that records the settlement of Iceland) as the country’s first permanent settler.
 His descendants, and many others, have all helped make Iceland an excellent place for cultural exploration, total relaxation, and thrilling outdoor experiences.

 If you’re anything like this city’s current famous entrepreneurs, you like a bite to eat and local haunts: dramatic nature within a 2-hour drive of the airport, if necessary.
-Fortunately—though not everything in Iceland is within that 2-hour window—many of the country’s most famous sites are very close to Reykjavik.
+Fortunately—though not everything in Iceland is within that 2-hour window—many of the country’s more famous sites are very close to Reykjavik.

-Here are 7 encounters you’ve got to experience when you visit:
+Here are 7 encounters you’ve got to experience when you visit.

 Make sure your camera is fully charged—you won’t want to miss your chance to capture the stunning scenery on this awe-inspiring excursion!

 One of Iceland’s most famous attractions and acknowledged by National Geographic as one of the 25 Wonders of the World, the Blue Lagoon geothermal pool is surrounded by black lava and modern architecture.
 This soothing natural heated spa is a picture-perfect place to relax and unwind.
 Better yet, there's a private set of suites that allow you to enjoy the experience of the Blue Lagoon away from the crowds, and an ultra-luxe suite with its own lagoon, wood-burning fireplace, kitchen, and butler.

 Spend the day soaking in aquamarine waters, and indulge yourself with a volcanic rock scrub or a calming massage in the water!